protono/hello-algo/algos.md

 - We refer to the root node of the binary tree as the "top of the heap", and the rightmost node at the bottom as the "bottom of the heap".
 - For large top heaps (small top heaps), the value of the top element (ie root node) of the heap is the largest (smallest) respectively.

-8.1.1.
-Common Heap Operations¶
+#### 8.1.1 Common Heap Operations¶

 It should be pointed out that many programming languages ​​provide "Priority Queue", which is an abstract data structure defined as a queue with priority ordering.

-In practice, the heap is often used to implement priority queues, which are equivalent to priority queues in which elements are queued from largest to smallest.
+In practice, **the heap is often used to implement priority queues, which are equivalent to priority queues in which elements are queued from largest to smallest**.
 From a usage perspective, we can think of "priority queue" and "heap" as equivalent data structures.
 Therefore, this book does not make a special distinction between the two, and uses the name "heap" uniformly.

 The common operations of the heap are shown in the following table, and the method name needs to be determined according to the programming language.